OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 If you’re a California resident, California law requires us to provide you with some additional information about how we collect, use, and disclose your “personal information” (as defined in the California Consumer Privacy Act (“CCPA”)).

-Throughout this Privacy Policy, we discuss in detail the specific pieces of personal information we collect from and about users, and how we share that information.
+Throughout this Privacy Policy, we discuss in detail the specific pieces of personal information we collect from and about users, the sources of that information, and how we share it.
 Under the CCPA, we’re also required to provide you with the “categories” of personal information we collect and disclose for business purposes (as defined by applicable law).
 Those categories are: identifiers (such as name, email address, or social network account and profile data). commercial information (such as transaction data for a paid account). financial data (such as payment method or financial account information). internet or other network or device activity (such as IP address and usage information). location information (e.g., the general location where you use your device when interacting with the Site, Software or Services). sensory information (such as audio recordings if you call our customer service). inference data about you. and other information that identifies or can be reasonably associated with you.
+We collect these categories of personal information from different sources, as described in the section titled, “What Information does Grammarly collect about me?” above.

 We and our service providers may use the categories of personal information we collect from and about you consistent with the various business and commercial purposes we discuss throughout this Privacy Policy.
-Please see the relevant section(s) above for more information.
+Please see the section titled “How does Grammarly use my Information?” above for more information.
+We share this information with the categories of third parties described in the section titled, “Does Grammarly share my Information?”

 We may also use the categories of personal information for compliance with applicable laws and regulations, and we may aggregate the information we collect or de-identify the information to limit or prevent identification of any particular user or device.